Bonus post: On Avatar

 You get the idea.
 To sum up, as far as I can tell, the story/plot of Avatar is a mix of every movie that Cameron has ever had anything to do with professionally and probably every movie he’s ever seen.

-3 thoughts on “Bonus post: On Avatar”
+3 Replies to “Bonus post: On Avatar”

 1. I thought the native Na’vi were a rather idealized lot.
 Could they really have no venal instincts, no real jealousy, etc.?
 From a cultural perspective, why should theirs be better than ours?
 That all seemed a little too simplistic to me.